FranzPoize/trulescent/readme.md

 <div trulescent steps="steps" start="startTlsc"></div>
 ```

-The step attributes will be used to configure the different steps of the trulescent tutorial.
-The start attributes will launch the trulescent tutorial when it is equal to true.
+The steps attribute will be used to configure the different steps of the trulescent tutorial.
+The start attribute will launch the trulescent tutorial when it is equal to true.

 ### Steps config
 ``` javascript